-Five Key Points to Remember
+Top Five Key Points to Remember

 - 1. The organizational type you choose for your business impacts how you own the business, how you or your business pays taxes, how you get paid, and other important factors.
 Common organizational types are:

 - Sole proprietorship

 - General Partnership

 - Limited partnerships and limited liability partnerships

 - Limited Liability Company (LLC)

 - C-corporation

 - S-corporation

-- 2. As a business owner, you match a legal structure to your business considering five factors:
+- 2. As a business owner, you match a legal structure to your business considering five key factors:

 - Taxation

 - Liability and risk

 - Management

 - Continuity and transferability

 - Expense and formality

 - 3. A sole proprietorship is a type of business where the business is one and the same as the owner.
 The sole proprietorship is the most common form of organizational type for small businesses.

+- 4. A partnership is an association between two or more people in business.
+Like a sole proprietorship, partnerships have pass-through taxation.
+With general partnerships, owners are personally liable for the debts of the business.